Arthur Dietzsch: After the War

 A free man for the first time in 22 years, Dietzsch was arrested by the German authorities in December 1946 and had to serve as a witness for the defense in the Doctors' Trial (Nürnberger Ärzteprozess), the trials against SS doctors, among others KZ Buchenwald's Gerhard Rose and Waldemar Hoven.
 Arrested again by the US Military, he, together with 30 others found himself defendant in the Buchenwald Trial (Buchenwald-Hauptprozess) as an accessory to infecting Allied Prisoners of War with typhoid fever and spotted fever.
 Several witnesses gave statements for his defense, among them two British Officers and the future diplomat and philosopher Stéphane Hessel, all three of whom had been on death row under the Nazis; Dietzsch had saved their lives by giving them identities of dead prisoners and hiding them in the quarantine station.
 Still, Dietzsch was sentenced to 15 years in prison for accessory to murder and began to serve his time in Landsberg Prison, a prison for German war criminals.
 He was in fact incarcerated with people who were responsible for holding him in KZ for more than a decade of his life.
 After a media campaign of former Buchenwald inmates Werner Hilpert and Eugen Kogon, who made his connections with the KZ underground known as well as lobbying by journalists and resistance members Marion Gräfin Dönhoff and Kurt Schumacher, Dietzsch was released from prison in 1950.
-He was still treated like a Nazi and only with the help of Hilpert and Kogon was he able to pass Allied denazification, i.e. Entnazifizierung in 1951.
+He was still treated like a Nazi and only with the help of Hilpert and Kogon was he able to pass Allied denazification, such as Entnazifizierung in 1951.

 Germany never recognized him as a political prisoner, he never received compensation for his years in concentration camps.
 The fact that he saved lives risking his own, was never officially recognized.
-In addition, he was refused work on base of his dishonorable discharge for treason and subsequent criminal record.
+In addition, he was refused work on base of his dishonourable discharge for treason and subsequent criminal record.
 With his health failing due to the long and harsh years in concentration camps, he only survived thanks to the support given by thankful former Buchenwald inmates.
 Having found belated happiness with his wife Lilly, née Endryat, he spent the remainder of his life corresponding with former KZ inmates and organizations of former political prisoners and members of the resistance.
 He later testified in several trials connected to KZ Buchenwald.

-His life story was literarily processed by Ernst von Salomon in Das Schicksal des A. D. - Ein Mann im Schatten der Geschichte and published in 1960.
+His life story was literarily processed by Ernst von Salomon in Das Schicksal des A. D. – Ein Mann im Schatten der Geschichte and published in 1960.
 A preprint appeared in the weekly newspaper Die Zeit from 1959.

-Dietzsch died in August 1974 in Burgdorf / Germany.
+Dietzsch died in August 1974 in Burgdorf, Germany.